Canada Post Employees Appeal Dismissal Over Arbitration Requirements, Faulty Pleadings

 There’s also the issue raised that Canada Post, a Crown Corporation, is considered separate from the Government.
 While pedantic to many, it was raised at the hearing.

 Should lawyers be actively working to undermine trust and confidence in the Judiciary?
-That’s what it looks like Grey is deliberately doing.
+That’s what it looks like Grey is intentionally doing.

 Valour Legal Action Centre, the firm Christensen runs, tweeted out similar comments, implying that Associate Judge Coughlan fixed that one as well.
 These are very risky things to say, especially in light of the serious and legitimate errors raised in the respective cases.